Áine Breen – Liwu Jewellery

 Maura Sheehy – Maura’s Cottage Flowers

 Maura Sheehy had always dreamed of having a cottage garden, but instead she devoted the outdoor space to her seven children.
+As her children grew older, Maura completed a horticulture course to reclaim her garden.

 Michelle Wallace – Digiyell